HeliosProfiles/DCS-F4U-1D-Profile-by-MadKreator37/README.md

 8: Accelerometer Min Value needle does not function-- not implemented in module

+### 9: Version 1.0.2 : Helios will show warnings about missing images for the Animated Linear Pot Controls.
+Helios fix needed to address.
+This does NOT affect the profile operation.
+###     9a: see Helios issues #885 https://github.com/HeliosVirtualCockpit/Helios/issues/885

 ### IMAGES

 <img width="960" height="540" alt="Screenshot 2025-07-18 091918" src="https://github.com/user-attachments/assets/d4cef416-ca19-471d-b1bb-490e8fe317f5" />